Adillwma/QuantumHarmonics/README.md

 </div>

-We can use the above to test our numerical method.
-We will choose a value for $\omega$ and a range of $x$ values, and use the above to construct the Hamiltonian matrix $H$.
-We can then use a linear algebra solver to find the eigenvalues and eigenvectors of $H$, and compare the results to the analytical solutions.

-???????????????We will use the scipy.linalg.eigh_tridiagonal function to solve the eigenvalue problem, which is a wrapper for the LAPACK functions for solving the eigenvalue problem for a symmetric tridiagonal matrix.
-We will use the scipy.special.hermite function to calculate the Hermite polynomials.
-???????????

 ### Simulation

-We will attempt to calulate the eigenvalues and eigenvectors by solving the time independant schrodinger equation using numerical methods and compare the results to the exact analytical solutions shown above.
+We will attempt to calulate the eigenvalues and eigenvectors by solving the time independant schrodinger equation using numerical methods and compare the results to the exact analytical solutions shown above to validate our methodology.

-## Part 1

-The quantum harmonic oscillator is a good example to start with, since it has exact analytic solutions for validation.
 The energy levels $E_n$, and the wavefunctions $\psi$ of the quantum harmonic oscillator can be calculated from the eigenvalues and eigenvectors of the Schrödinger equation for a one-dimensional harmonic oscillator potential.
 The time-independent Schrödinger equation in 1D can be written :

 $$
 \hat{H} \psi = \hat{E} \psi \tag{FIX!!}